-The observance of Rosh Hashanah (the two-day Jewish new year), is mandated by Leviticus 23:23-25.
+Last week, September 18 – 20 Jews around the world observed the holiday of Rosh Hashanah (the two-day Jewish new year), mandated by Leviticus 23:23-25.
 Both days are marked by special prayers and scriptural readings.

 The centerpiece of the Rosh Hashanah service is the blowing of the shofar during morning prayers.
-(The shofar is not sounded on the Sabbath should either of the two days fall on Saturday.)
+(The shofar is not sounded on the Sabbath and thus was only sounded on Sunday.)
 Both days are full public holidays and, as on the Sabbath, there will be no public transportation or newspapers.
 In addition, many businesses, museums and other institutions, which are normally open on the Sabbath, will be closed over the holiday.

 Rosh Hashanah is also characterized by two special customs.
 The first is the eating of apple slices dipped in honey, symbolizing the hope that the coming year will be “sweet.”
 The second involves going to a natural source of flowing water (such as an ocean, river, or spring), reading a selection of scriptural verses and casting pieces of bread into the water – to symbolize the “casting off” of the previous year’s sins; this practice derives from Micah 7:19 (“…and You will cast all their sins into the depths of the sea.”)
 This ceremony takes place on the first day of Rosh Hashanah (or on the second, if the first day falls on the Sabbath).